thierrypascal/get_active_together/README.md

 How to test the project:
 Usually the app should be testable with `grailsw test-app`, but I get "test framework quit unexpectedly" error when running through the IDE.
-Therefor, use `grailsw test-app -unit` and `grailsw test-app -integration` for testing if the same error appears.
+Therefore, use `grailsw test-app -unit` and `grailsw test-app -integration` for testing if the same error appears.

 Hand-written, static HTML
 project description:      (if other than `index.html` in project root directory)